-In the building sections (above), slight curvature transforms rapidly to steep inclines.
-Sharp angles dissolve into nothing and, without warning, gentle curves withdraw into flat planes.
-The heat-shrink plastic studies (top left)-each offering an different opportunity for spatial definition-were assembled into one massing (left).
+facing page: The heat-shrink plastic studies (top and middle row)-each offering a different opportunity for spatial definition-were assembled into one massing (bottom).

-Using Grasshoper scripts produced by Certain Measures, SO-IL created a fabric-like double-curved surface with a user-defined set of boundary edges (right).
-The scripts allowed for the manipulation of the surface curvature and edges in order to respond to the programmatic needs of the building (below).
-Unlike fabric, the digital model can control parameters such as relaxation or tautness in very precise ways (facing page, bottom).
+right: Using Grasshopper scripts produced by Certain Measures, SO-IL created a fabric-like double-curved surface with a user-defined set of boundary edges.

+below: The scripts allowed for the manipulation of the surface curvature and edges in order to respond to the programmatic needs of the building.

+facing page: Unlike fabric, the digital model can control parameters such as relaxation or tautness in very ways.

+PRAXIS 15 SO-IL: Amant-A Dirtier Truth 81